-Members of the Leadership Team are expected to attend meetings in person or by phone or let the Chair or Coordinator Manager know in advance that they are unable to attend.
-Members unable to attend meetings are asked to review meeting materials and contact the Coordinator Manager with questions and comments within a week of the meeting.
+Members of the Leadership Team are expected to attend meetings in person or by phone or let the Chair or Coordinator know in advance that they are unable to attend.
+Members unable to attend meetings are asked to review meeting materials and contact the Coordinator with questions and comments within a week of the meeting.
 Members who are absent from more than fifty percent (50%) of Leadership Team meetings in a calendar year will be contacted to discuss their continued service on the Leadership Team.

 SECTION 7.
-ON-BOARDING.
-The Coordinator Manager will provide a comprehensive onboarding of new Leadership Team members, including conducting individual meetings with each new member, having community presentations on Homelessness 101 and Homelessness 201 orientation sessions available for Leadership Team member attendance, updating Leadership Team orientation packets each year, being available for feedback and questions.
+ORIENTATIONON-BOARDING.
+The Coordinator will provide a comprehensive on-boarding of new Leadership Team members, including conducting individual meetings with each new member, having community presentations on Homelessness 101 and Homelessness 201 orientation sessions available for Leadership Team member attendance, updating Leadership Team orientation packets each year, being available for feedback and questions.on the activities of the Partnership, role of Leadership Team members, and status of current federal priorities for ending homelessness for new members.

-SECTION 8.
+- SECTION 8.
 VACANCIES.
-Any vacancies in elected positions on the Leadership Team shall be filled by elections of eligible candidates by the current members of the Leadership Team for the unexpired portion of the vacated term.
+Any vacancies in elected positions on the Leadership Team shall be filled by elections of eligible candidates by the current members of the Leadership Team for the unexpired portion of the vacated term. - SECTION 9.

-SECTION 9.
 MEETINGS.
 The Leadership Team shall establish its meeting schedule each year, but must meet no less than every other month.
-Meetings will be conducted in a hybrid format, at a physical location within the geographical confines of the CoC.
-Virtual attendance information and meeting materials will be publically posted on the CoC's website in advance of the meeting.
 At the direction of the Chair a regular meeting date may be changed by notifying members of the Leadership Team at least three (3) days prior to such meeting, provided that a majority of the members concur, by email or telephone poll or in a meeting of the whole, with the change.
 A special meeting of the Leadership Team may be called at any time by the Chair, or any two (2) members.
 Notice in writing or via email stating the purpose shall be sent to all members of the Leadership Team at least three (3) days prior to a specifically called meeting.

 SECTION 10.
 VOTING & QUORUM.
-In any proceeding in which voting by members is called for, each eligible member attending in person or virtuallyby phone shall be entitled to one vote.
+In any proceeding in which voting by members is called for, each eligible member attending in person or by phone shall be entitled to one vote.
 A majority of the voting members of the Leadership Team shall constitute a quorum, and a quorum must be present for each vote.
 If a quorum is not present at a regular Leadership Team meeting, the meeting shall proceed and matters under consideration may be tabled to vote on at a later meeting or voted upon via email, subject to the discretion of the Chair.
 The Chair can also call for Leadership Team votes by email provided the vote is published on the meeting agenda and is sufficiently worded to enable the public to understand what is being deliberated, voted, or acted upon.
-The CoC shall designate a decision rule consistent with the level of commitment needed: simple majority, unanimous, scale or gradient

 SECTION 11.
 AVOIDING CONFLICT OF INTEREST & RECUSAL.
-24 CFR 578.95(b) states "No Continuum of Care board member may participate in or influence discussions or resulting decisions concerning the award of a grant or other financial benefits to the organization that the member represents."
+24 CFR 578.95(b) states, "No Continuum of Care board member may participate in or influence discussions or resulting decisions concerning the award of a grant or other financial benefits to the organization that the member represents."
 Leadership Team members will complete and sign Conflict of Interest Information Form (APPENDIX 2) each year with updated information about organizations that they represent as an employee, donor, volunteer, member, board member, trustee, or any other affiliation.
-Leadership Team members will recuse themselves from discussions or decisions that could violate conflict of interest policy.
-Leadership Team members who represent an agency that has a financial interest in the discussion concerning the award of a grant or other financial benefit may be requested to provide program information in advance of the funding deliberations.
-The Chair may request clarification from Leadership Team members under Robert's Rule in order to assist in the expediting of business.
+Leadership Team members will recuse themselves from discussions or decisions that could violate conflict of interest.